GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#SCErepresentedBySSH'>SCErepresentedBySSH</A><BR>SCErepresentedBySSH: Specifies the fact that a SOI Stakeholder represents a System Context Element.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#SCErepresentedBySSH'>SCErepresentedBySSH</A><BR>SCErepresentedBySSH: Specifies the fact that a System Context Element is represented by a SOI Stakeholder.<BR></html>

 ## SAF_ContextFunction